erigontech/mdbx-go/README.md

 ## Build

 There is no dependency on shared libraries.
 But it's impossible to use 'go get' for now.
 Only way is to copy sources of this package to your project, and call `make mdbx-build` manually.
+See: https://github.com/torquem-ch/mdbx-go/issues/5

 On FreeBSD 10, you must explicitly set `CC` (otherwise it will fail with a cryptic error), for example: